historia-Inc/WindowTransparency/README.md

 [日本語 (Japanese)](./Docs/README.ja.md)

-UE5 plugin for creating transparent window backgrounds on Windows (DX11), with dynamic click-through and borderless support.
+UE5 plugin for creating transparent window backgrounds on Windows (DX11), with dynamic click-through.

 A technical blog post explaining the details will be published at a later date.